Converting Recipes To Gluten Free and FAQs

 For more tips on measuring gluten free ingredients hop to my blog post.

-Gluten Free Cake Flour Substitution:
+How to Make Gluten Free Cake Flour:

 Wheat based cake flour is a low protein, high starch flour that helps cakes and confections bake up light and airy.
 If you are trying to convert a recipe to gluten free that calls for using wheat based cake flour, simply use my gfJules™ All Purpose Gluten Free Flour, which already has a protein and starch structure similar to cake flour, or follow the recipe below: